 Given myriad data sources and questions to investigate, getting your arms around D&I challenges and downstream impacts can seem like a daunting task.
 Here are four ways to leverage HR data to start your D&I journey or bolster your initiatives that are already underway:

 - Get started.
-As highlighted in our webinar, “Five Keys to Jumpstarting Your People Analytics Journey,” one of the best things you can do is start small and build from there.
 Workplace diversity and an inclusive culture are not built overnight.
 Start by looking at your HR data to identify differences or trends across demographic groups.
 For example, are non-white employees earning less than their white counterparts?
 Does the leadership group resemble the rest of the organization?
 An in-depth, structured analysis of your data can provide meaningful insights to where your biggest challenges reside.
 Learn how one HR organization tackled a long-standing culture and inclusion challenge with people analytics in our workshop, “How HR Teams are Using Analytics to Solve Business Challenges.”